Emergency Alerts

 Web page last updated on September 26, 2023

-Using rainfall gages in the upper watershed and creek flow gages far upstream of the urbanized floodplain areas, the SFCJPA collects real time rainfall and streamflow data from the upper watershed that informs local first responders.
+Using rainfall gages in the upper watershed and creek flow gages far upstream of the urbanized floodplain areas, the SFCJPA collects real time rainfall and streamflow data from the upper watershed and uses that to inform local first responders.

 For data visualization of real-time rainfall and creek conditions, please visit the City of Palo Alto’s website at: Creek Monitor & Camera – City of Palo Alto, CA